BelaPlatform/pybela/readme.md

 # pybela

-pybela allows interfacing with [Bela](https://bela.io/), the embedded audio platform, using Python. pybela provides a convenient way to stream, log, and monitor sensor data from your Bela device to your laptop.
+pybela allows interfacing with [Bela](https://bela.io/), the embedded audio platform, using Python. pybela provides a convenient way to stream, log, monitor sensor data from your Bela device to your laptop.
+It also allows you to control the value of variables in your Bela code from your laptop.

-This library is currently under development and has been tested with Bela at `dev` branch commit `69cdf75a` and watcher at `main` commit `903573a`.
+Below, you can find instructions to install pybela.
+You can find code examples at `tutorials/` and `test/`.

+pybela was developed with a machine learning use case in mind.
+For a complete pipeline including data acquisition, processing, model training, and deployment (including rapid cross-compilation) check the [pybela-pytorch-xc-tutorial](https://github.com/pelinski/pybela-pytorch-xc-tutorial).

 ## [Installation and set up](#installation)
+You will need to (1) install the python package in your laptop,  (2) set the Bela branch to `dev` and (3) add the watcher library to your Bela project.

 ### 1. Installing the python package